kacperkadziolka/todo-app/README.md

 # Spring Boot To-Do List Application
-Focuses on back-end web application that provides the REST API for the purpose of managing your tasks.
+Web application focused on back-end which provides the REST API endpoints for the purpose of managing your daily to-do tasks.
 </br>Created to improve important programming skills used in daily Java and Spring Boot development.